justinuzoije/BullsEye/README.md

 # Bull's Eye

-This is an iOS game where you win points by dragging a slider as possible to a target value.
+This is an iOS game where you win points by dragging a slider as close as possible to a target value.
 The closer you are, the more points you score.

 ## Installing

 To get the game running, you will need to import the project into Xcode and then run a simulation of the game.
-Alternatively, you can connect your iphone or ipad and run the game there through Xcode for a more realistic experience.
+You can also connect your iphone or ipad and run the game on it through Xcode.

 ## Screenshots